Zirias/dos2ansi/README.md

 use CP-437 or one of the other supported DOS codepages.

-The builtin translation tables attempt to match the appearance on VGA as close as possible.
+The builtin translation tables attempt to match the appearance on VGA as close as possible by default.
 For example, unused codepoints are mapped to U+25AE (Black Vertical Rectangle), because scans of old Microsoft documents show a glyph resembling this.
 This is also relevant for e.g. arabic letters that have many different forms; they are translated to unicode codepoints denoting the "isolated" form, because this was the only way they could be displayed in text mode.

-As a consequence, this tool isn't well-suited for converting arabic *text*.
+As a consequence, this default mode isn't well-suited for converting arabic *text*.
+There's a flag (`-X`) to disable this behavior and use canonic mappings instead, which is also a good idea when using a font reproducing the original IBM character set glyphs.

 Results depend on both your terminal (there are interesting issues with e.g. writing direction) and the font you're using (e.g. on Windows, the "Courier